-The Smart Energy Code (SEC) is a multi-Party agreement which defines the rights and obligations of energy suppliers, network operators and other relevant parties involved in the end-to-end management of smart metering in Great Britain.
+The SEC is the agreement that defines the rights and obligations of energy suppliers, network operators and other relevant parties involved in the management of smart metering in Great Britain.

-The SEC is self-governed and is managed by the SEC Panel with oversight where appropriate from Ofgem.
+The SEC is self-governed and is managed by the SEC Panel, with oversight, where appropriate, from Ofgem.

 |a)||Facilitate the efficient provision, installation, operation and interoperability of smart metering systems at energy consumers’ premises within Great Britain.|

-|b)||Enable the DCC to comply at all times with the objectives of the DCC and to discharge the other obligations imposed upon it by the DCC License;
+|b)||Enable the DCC to comply at all times with the objectives of the DCC licence and to discharge the other obligations imposed upon it by the DCC licence.|

 |c)||Facilitate energy consumers’ management of their use of electricity and gas through the provision of appropriate information via smart metering systems.|

 |d)||Facilitate effective competition between persons engaged in, or in commercial activities connected with, the supply of energy.|

 |e)||Facilitate innovation in the design and operation of energy networks to contribute to the delivery of a secure and sustainable supply of energy.|

 |f)||Ensure the protection of data and the security of data and systems in the operation of the SEC.|

 |g)||Facilitate the efficient and transparent administration and implementation of the SEC.|